Coalgebraic $K$-theory: The comparison maps on the Sweedler dual of an algebra

 \begin{theorem} Let $A$ be a commutative Noetherian $k$-algebra.
 There exists a natural ring homomorphism of algebraic $K$-theory spectra:

 that is compatible with the Hattori--Stallings traces in the sense that the following diagram of abelian groups commutes:

 \end{theorem}

 \begin{proof} As $(-)^\circ$ is a left adjoint of an exact functor, it sends a projective $A$-module $M$ to an injective $A$-module $M^\circ$ that is locally finite.
-As $A$ is Noetherian, we obtain that $M^\circ$ is also injective as an $A^\circ$-comodule \cite[1.7.7]{newtak}.
-When $M$ is finitely generated as an $A$-module, then we also have the identification of $A$-modules:
+As $A$ is Noetherian, it implies that $M^\circ$ is also injective as an $A^\circ$-comodule \cite[1.7.7]{newtak}.
+When $M$ is finitely generated as an $A$-module, there is an isomorphism of $A$-modules:

-where $\underline{\Mod}_A$ indicates the $A$-module of $A$-linear homomorphisms (i.e. the internal hom in $\Mod_A$), see \cite[1.7.5]{newtak}.
-As $A^\circ$ becomes injective as an $A$-module, we see that a surjective $A$-linear homomorphism $A^{\oplus n}\rightarrow M$ leads to an injective $A$-linear homomorphism (and therefore injective $A^\circ$-colinear):
+where $\underline{\Mod}_A$ indicates the $A$-module of $A$-linear homomorphisms (i.e.~the internal hom in $\Mod_A$), see \cite[1.7.5]{newtak}.
+Since $A^\circ$ is injective as an $A$-module, every surjective $A$-linear homomorphism $A^{\oplus n}\rightarrow M$ gives rise to an injective $A$-linear (and therefore injective $A^\circ$-colinear) morphism :